 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.b) In addition to the program director, there must be at least three core faculty members certified in cardiovascular disease by the ABIM or the AOBIM.
-(Core) II.B.4.c) In programs approved for more than six fellows, there must be at least one core faculty member certified in cardiovascular disease by the ABIM or the AOBIM for every 1.5 fellows.
+(Core) II.B.4.b) In addition to the program director, there must be at least one core faculty member certified in endocrinology, diabetes, and metabolism by the ABIM or the AOBIM.
+(Core) II.B.4.c) In programs approved for more than three fellows, there must be at least one core faculty member certified in endocrinology, diabetes, and metabolism by the ABIM or the AOBIM for every 1.5 fellows.
 (Core) II.B.4.d) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of 0.1 FTE for educational and administrative responsibilities that do not involve direct patient care.
 (Core)